Yirol East County

-Yirol East County is an administrative area in Lakes State, South Sudan.
+Yirol East County is a county in Lakes State, South Sudan.
 The county borders Panyijar County in the North, Rumbek East County in the North west, Yirol West County in the west, Awerial County in the south, Bor South County in the south east and Twic East County in the east.
+Shambe National Park as well as Ramciel are located in Yirol East County.

+Administrative divisions

 In 2016, Yirol East County was reorganized into four counties, which included the following: